Leopoldo Savona

-Leopoldo Savona (1922–2000) was an Italian actor, director, choreographer, and screenwriter.
+Leopoldo Savona (1922–2000) was an Italian film director, screenwriter and occasional actor.
 He directed 18 films between 1954 and 1976.
 He was sometimes credited as Leo Colman or Leo Coleman.

 Life and career

 Born in Lenola, Latina, he started his career in 1949 as assistant director of Giuseppe De Sanctis.
 He made his directorial debut in 1955, with the adventure film Il principe dalla maschera rossa.
 He collaborated with Pier Paolo Pasolini as a technical adviser in Mamma Roma.